c006/yii2-console/README.md

-The tables must already exist in website schema.

 Usage
 -----

-No path or history required, just the migration.
+No path or history required, just the migration class name.

 >